 Each lease generally imposes a restriction that, unless there is a contractual right for the Company to sublet the asset to another party, the right-of-use asset can only be used by the Company.

 Leases are either non-cancellable or may only be cancelled by incurring a substantive termination fee.
-Some leases contain an option to purchase the underlying leased asset outright at the end of the lease, or to extend the lease for a further term.

 The Company is prohibited from selling or pledging the underlying leased assets as security.
 The Company must keep those properties in a good state of repair and return the properties in their original condition at the end of the lease.

-Right-of-use assets

-The table below describes the nature of the Company's leasing activities by type of right-of-use asset recognized on balance sheet:
+[&]quot;NORMAN CREDIT" universal credit organization closed joint-stock company Financial Statements 31 December 2024 38

-Below is presented the movement of lease liabilities during the reporting period:
+Set out below are presented the movements of lease liabilities during the period.